AlexChudic/FinalProject/minutes.md

 - Look at other prompt engineering papers, guidelines and ideas
     - RQ2: Does prompt engineering lead to better results?
 - Important Detailed README file to be able to replicate what I did
-- Brief description of the code is enough (some diagram might be nice)
+- A brief description of the code is enough (some diagram might be nice)

 ###  Next steps
   1. Complete the pipeline